-Elizabeth Decker recent graduate of the PhD Program in English at the CUNY Graduate Center.
+Elizabeth Decker is a graduate of the PhD Program in English at the CUNY Graduate Center.
 Her dissertation research focuses on non-canonical modernist writing by women and the visual arts.
 She has taught literature and composition courses at Queens College, New Jersey City University, and the Madrid Campus of Saint Louis University.
 She also holds a Teaching Fellowship at the Frick Collection, allowing her to actively develop pedagogical learning practices across disciplines.